bmd007/wonderland/README.md

 ## ToDo:
     * make health check of services coupled to their connection to their dbs
     * add health checks for each service into their docker-compose (because of previous point, it should be alwalys GET:http://servicesname/actuactor/health)
-    * when spring boot 2.3 is out, use its dockerImageBuild to create docker images
+    * complete person_profile app
+    * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * make hcl files useable without need to change them each time
-    * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
-    * complete person_profile app
+    * add an application that is based on SCALA and PLAY
+    * write a mobile applicaiton with fluter and test it on IOS as well
+    * add an application that is based on GROOVY GRAILS
+    * add an application that is based on flink
     * publish logs into elastic search as application_log index
-    * add an application that is based on micro_profile
+    * when spring boot 2.3 is out, use its dockerImageBuild to create docker images

 ## Bounded contexts and Teams > ? <